Minmyatngwe/final_project_chatbot/README.md

 Our Recommendation is that instead of inputing or typing only one or two words ,type full sentences to avoid that

 ## Prompting Time
-Since the model we are using has 8 billion parameteors,the prompt time from the chat bot will be different based on the GPU AND CUP that your computer has.
+Since the model we are using has 8 billion parametors,the prompt time from the chat bot will be different based on the GPU AND CUP that your computer has.